ronnie-rios/context-demo/README.md

 ### More info on the `DataContext.Provider`:

 - The `name` property in the context value is used to hold the value of the data state.
 - The `setName` property in the context value is used to hold the reference to the `updateName` function.
-This function can be used by child components to update the global state object.
+This function can be used by any of the child components to update the global state object.
 - `children` refers to the child components that are wrapped within the `DataContext.Provider`.
-All child components will have access to the context and its values.
+All child components will have access to the context object and its values.
 We will see that in the next step.

 ## Step 3 - the provider in the App component